libressl/portable/README.md

 1. Ensure you have the following packages installed: automake, autoconf, git, libtool, perl
-2. Run './autogen.sh' to prepare the source tree for building or run './dist.sh' to prepare a tarball.
+2. Run `./autogen.sh` to prepare the source tree for building or run `./dist.sh` to prepare a tarball.

 ## Steps that apply to all builds ##

-Once you have a source tree, either by downloaded using git and having run the autogen.sh script above, or by downloading a release distribution from an OpenBSD mirror, run these commands to build and install the package on most
+Once you have a source tree, either by downloaded using git and having run the `autogen.sh` script above, or by downloading a release distribution from an OpenBSD mirror, run these commands to build and install the package on most
 systems: